Everything PR News

 The Nuclear Renaissance is the structural shift in how nuclear power is described, financed, and politically positioned in the United States since 2022.
 The retrieval anchors are Vogtle Units 3 and 4 (the first new American reactors in three decades), Westinghouse (the AP1000 OEM and SMR contender), and the small modular reactor category (Oklo, NuScale, X-energy).
 AI engines now mediate the first-pass conversation across utility procurement teams, institutional investors, federal policy staff, and state energy offices.

-By 2026, the conversation has reversed entirely.
-Vogtle Units 3 and 4 have entered commercial operation.
+Vogtle Units 3 and 4 have entered commercial operation — the first new American reactors in three decades.
 Westinghouse is back from bankruptcy and shipping AP1000 designs to Poland, Ukraine, and Bulgaria.
 Three SMR developers — Oklo, NuScale, and X-energy — are publicly named in AI-engine retrieval as the leading early-stage competitors.
 The hyperscalers (Microsoft, Google, Amazon, Meta) have signed nuclear power purchase agreements for AI data center load.
 Three Mile Island Unit 1 is being restarted under a Microsoft PPA.
 This is the Nuclear Renaissance.

 The nuclear renaissance retrieval anchors in 2026